Vietnam.vn - Nền tảng quảng bá Việt Nam

 Especially in these matches, we have to focus more on perfecting and doing well in defensive control and open situations."

 The French strategist added: "The players all tried their best, both in training and in competition.
-The three matches of the Vietnam team this October were not easy.
+The three matches of the Vietnamese team this October were not easy.
 The team lost the last two matches and now we have a few days to rest, recover, learn from experience, and prepare best for the match against Korea."

 This afternoon (October 14), coach Philippe Troussier and his team traveled from China to Korea, having 3 training sessions to prepare for the match against the Korean team on October 17.
-This is a highly anticipated match, but it will also be the most difficult match for Hung Dung and his teammates because Korea is at a very high level.
+This is a highly anticipated match, but will also be the most difficult match for Hung Dung and his teammates because Korea is at a very high level.

 Coach Philippe Troussier concluded: "Against our opponents Korea, we need to improve and further strengthen our defensive organization in open situations.
 Against strong teams like Uzbekistan or Korea, I think the team can only control 30-35% of the ball.